stahta01/cmoc/doc/cmoc-manual.markdown

 Pass the `--srec` option to cmoc to make it generate an executable in
 [Motorola S-record format](https://en.wikipedia.org/wiki/SREC_%28file_format%29).
-The additional file will have the .srec extension.
+The executable file will have the .srec extension.

+Since version 0.1.43 of the compiler, this format is the default one when targetting the USim 6809 simulator (with the `--usim` option).

 ### The Vectrex video game console